LSNGroup/LSN-Monitor/README.md

 # LSN-Monitor
-Monitoring and managing the state of the LSN network.
+Monitoring and managing the status of the LSN network.